 Immigration was quick, my new passport worked the first time despite my big mustache.
 Last time I passed through immigration the border guard / immigration operative / passport checker suggested I shave it down so the facial recognition cameras would recognize me better; I wanted to tell her she should get rid of her hair bangs but that would be a non-win.
 At least I didn’t get the quiz about ‘why are you here’, ‘to visit family’, ‘where do they live’, ‘An OAP home in Sutton’, ‘why do they live there, you’re not British’, ‘they retired here’, ‘why did they retire here?’ endless nattering.

 Climate change once again hit me after collecting my baggage and strolling underground to the the Elizabeth Line entrance at T3—oops, it’s cordoned off!
-Staff is saying “this is closed due to health and safety reasons” and I asked why and staff said “it’s just too hot on the platform” and my eyes rolled.
-The Lizzie Line has been opened maybe three years, and it’s already not future-proofed?
-Was global warming not a thing in 2023, or even ten years ago when the air heating and cooling systems were planned?
+Staff is saying “this is closed due to health and safety reasons” and I asked why and staff said “it’s just too hot on the platform”.
+Ah well, time for me to adapt.

-Staff recommended going to the Underground station down the corridor, getting on T5 train, then onto the Lizzie line, though there were delays and reduced service.
+Staff recommended going to the Underground station down the corridor, getting on a train to T5, then onto the Lizzie line, though there were delays and reduced service.
 I opted to go to the Underground Station down the corridor, turning left, and getting on the Piccadilly train which was leaving in 2 minutes or 7 minutes or 13 minutes.
-I made the 2 minute one, tap my iPhone to the reader, green light, good to go, passing confused Americans waiting in a queue at the ticket booth, checking their iPhones, bored and frustrated, already failing at Londoning.
+I made the 2 minute one, tap my iPhone to the reader, green light, good to go, passing confused Americans waiting in a queue at the ticket booth, checking their iPhones, bored and frustrated, already somewhat failing at London.